 VFS The virtual file system that e.g. holds the web pages of the module.
-Application This directory provides access to the application file system through the Application File System Interface Object (EAh) (optional).
+Applicatio n This directory provides access to the application file system through the Application File System Interface Object (EAh) (optional).
 The directory can not be accessed from the application, only from the network.
-Firmware Firmware updates are stored in this directory. are folder, it is not possible to use append mode when writing a file.
-Be write mode only.
+Firmware Firmware updates are stored in this directory. !
+In the firmware folder, it is not possible to use append mode when writing a file.
+Be sure to use write mode only.